EtherCAT

-EtherCAT (Ethernet for Control Automation Technology) is an Ethernet-based fieldbus system invented by Beckhoff Automation.
+EtherCAT (Ethernet for Control Automation Technology) is an Ethernet-based fieldbus system developed by Beckhoff Automation.
 The protocol is standardized in IEC 61158 and is suitable for both hard and soft real-time computing requirements in automation technology.

 The goal during development of EtherCAT was to apply Ethernet for automation applications requiring short data update times (also called cycle times; ≤ 100 μs) with low communication jitter (for precise synchronization purposes; ≤ 1 μs) and reduced hardware costs.
-Typical application fields for EtherCAT are machine controls (e.g. semiconductor tools, metal forming, packaging, injection molding, assembly systems, printing machines, robotics).
-Remote controlled hump yard facilities used in the railroad industry.
+Typical application fields for EtherCAT are machine controls.
+This includes semiconductor tools, metal forming, packaging, injection molding, assembly systems, printing machines, and robotics.

-Alternative technologies for networking in the industrial environment are EtherNet/IP, Profinet and Profibus.
+Alternative technologies for networking in the industrial environment include EtherNet/IP, Profinet and Profibus.

 Features

 Principles

 With EtherCAT, the standard Ethernet packet or frame (according to IEEE 802.3) is no longer received, interpreted, and copied as process data at every node.
 The EtherCAT slave devices read the data addressed to them while the telegram passes through the device, processing data "on the fly".
 In other words, real-time data and messages are prioritized over more general, less time-sensitive or heavy load data.

-Similarly, input data are inserted while the telegram passes through.
+Similarly, input data is inserted while the telegram passes through.
 A frame is not completely received before being processed; instead processing starts as soon as possible.
 Sending is also conducted with a minimum delay of small bit times.
 Typically the entire network can be addressed with just one frame.